This 2-in-1 cream is both itch-relieving AND moisturizing at the same time.

 Where can I buy Suu Balm?

-In their website, they offer sample sizes for trial to customers if you are unsure menthol is suitable for your skin.
-For any new cream that you try, before applying liberaly, it is best to do a skin patch test with a small pea size sample of the lotion on your elbow and observe for a day.
-Menthol may cause irritation for very sensitive or raw/thin skin so do apply with caution.
+For any new cream that you try, before applying liberally, it is best to do a skin patch test with a small pea size sample of the lotion on your elbow and observe for a day.